dtumods/dtumods/_sections/about.md

 - application areas (e.g., solution of a practical data science problem), and
 - current problems and open challenges.

-The seminar series is sponsored by the [Danish Data Science Academy](https://ddsa.dk).
+The seminar series is supported by the [Danish Data Science Academy](https://ddsa.dk).